npatta01/IVF_Clinic_Search_Program_data_product_prototype/README.md

-## IVF - Clinic Search Program V. 1.0.0
+## IVF Clinic Search Program V. 1.0.0
 =======================================
+Watch video of the Program: https://youtu.be/OtdEfOga5xQ

-The IVF - Clinic Search Program was developed as a deliverable for the “DS-GA-1007 Programming for Data Science” course, NYU’s Masters in Data Science (Fall 2016).
+The IVF Clinic Search Program was developed as a deliverable for the “DS-GA-1007 Programming for Data Science” course, NYU’s Masters in Data Science (Fall 2016).

 IVF stands for “In Vitro Fertilization,” and is one of several infertility treatments offered to want-to-be-mothers and fathers.
 For more information, please see https://www.cdc.gov/art/artdata/index.html.